 John Horgan is a science journalist and Director of the Center for Science Writings at Stevens Institute of Technology, Hoboken, New Jersey.
 A former senior writer at Scientific American (1986-1997), he has also written for The New York Times, National Geographic, Time, Newsweek, The Washington Post, Slate and other publications.
 He is a long-time contributor to ScientificAmerican.com and produces "Mind-Body Problems" for the online talk show Bloggingheads.tv.
 He tweets as @horganism.

-Horgan's most recent book, Mind-Body Problems: Science, Subjectivity and Who We Really Are, takes a radical new approach to the deepest and oldest of all mysteries, the mind-body problem.
-Published in September 2018, it is available for free online at mindbodyproblems.com, for $5 as an Amazon e-book and for $15 as a paperback.
+Horgan's latest book, Pay Attention: Sex, Death, and Science, is a lightly fictionalized, illustrated account of a day in his life.
+His 2018 book Mind-Body Problems: Science, Subjectivity and Who We Really Are, takes a radical new approach to the deepest and oldest of all mysteries, the mind-body problem.
+It is available for free online at mindbodyproblems.com, for $5 as an Amazon e-book and for $15 as a paperback.

 Horgan's first book was The End of Science: Facing the Limits of Science in the Twilight of the Scientific Age, which was republished with a new preface in 2015 by Basic Books.
 Originally published in 1996, it became a U.S. bestseller and was translated into 13 languages.

 Horgan's other books include The Undiscovered Mind: How the Human Brain Defies Replication, Medication, and Explanation, 1999, translated into eight languages; Rational Mysticism: Spirituality Meets Science in the Search for Enlightenment, 2003, which The New York Times called "marvelous" (see outtakes from the book posted on this site); and The End of War, published in paperback in 2014, which novelist Nicholson Baker described as "thoughtful, unflappable, closely argued."